What is a meningioma?

 The cause of meningiomas is unknown, but research is being done to find out more.

-People who had previous radiation to the head have an increased risk of developing meningiomas.
-People who have a genetic (hereditary) condition called type II neurofibromatosis also have an increased risk.
+People who had previous radiation to the head have an increased risk of developing a meningioma.
+Some rare genetic (hereditary) conditions such as neurofibromatosis type 2 may also increase the risk.

 Diagnosis for meningioma

-Your doctors need to find out as much as possible about the type, position and size of the tumour so they can plan your treatment.
+Your doctors need to find out as much as possible about the position and size of the tumour.
+This helps them to plan your treatment.

-You will have a brain MRI scan or brain CT scan to find out the exact position and size of the tumour.
+You will usually have brain scans to find out the exact position and size of the tumour.
+You may have a brain CT scan first.
+You also usually have an MRI brain scan.

-You may also have an angiogram.
+Rarely, you may also have an angiogram.
 This is a test to check the blood vessels in the brain that supply the tumour.
-This can be done with a CT or MRI scan.
-Or you can have an injection of dye through a thin, flexible tube (catheter) that is inserted into an artery in your groin, arm or neck.
-After this you have a series of x-rays taken.
-Your nurse or doctor will explain this test in more detail.
+If you need this test, your nurse or doctor will explain it in more detail.

-• check your reflexes and the power and feeling in your arms and legs
+• check your balance and the power and feeling in your arms and legs

 • ask you some questions to check your reasoning and memory